QDEC Lab Group

 Picture

 Research Interests: My current focus is on climatic drivers of vector behavior (i.e. phenology) and how phenology can influence pathogen persistence and human disease risk.
-As a Verena Fellow-in-Residence with Sadie, we will be making maps of tick-borne disease risk (i.e. sick ticks).
+As a Verena Fellow-in-Residence with Sadie, we explored multiscale drivers of reported tick-borne viruses.
+We will continue to explore tick-borne disease risk (i.e. sick ticks).

 google scholar profile personal website